-Breakfast over, we were waited upon by the bursar of the convent, who informed us that he expected 6l. for our four days' entertainment, besides a gratuity of 10s. each to the attendant brother and the porter.
-As they had only provided us with bread, wine, and oil, this was not a very low charge, but the convenience of the place had been great, and we did not grudge the fee.
-The Greeks are business-like, and he reminded us that nothing grew here, and all had to be brought at great expense.
-Mr. Wood then kindly accompanied me as interpreter to pay a visit to the Archimandrite of the convent, a venerable old man, who has never left the monastery for forty-eight years.
-He still retains by preference the little cell he had on his first entrance, and is only distinguished from his subordinates by his coarser dress and more severe austerities.
-His cell was about ten feet by six. containing no furniture, but a broad shelf for sleeping on, a cupboard, and booksheives.
-He never uses a bed, and his old and tattered folios were piled in the corners, in such confusion that it was difficult to make out the contents of more than one or two, editions of some Greek fathers.
+Breakfast over, Mr. Wood kindly accompanied me as interpreter to pay a visit to the Archimandrite of the sonvent, a venerable old man, who has never left the monastery for forty-eight years.
+He still retains by preference the little cell he had on his first entrance, and is only distinguished from his subordinates by his coarser tress and more severe austerities.
+His cell was about ten feet by six, containing no furniture, but a broad shelf for the sleeping on, a cupboard, and bookshelves.
+He never uses a bed, and his old and tattered folios were piled in the corners, in such confusion that it was difficult to make out the contents of more than one or two editions of some Greek fathers.
 It was a pity that dirt seemed to be a part of his self-denial most largely imposed.
 We could not get beyond formal conversation with him, for long disuse had rusted his communicative powers.
-We had been anxious to explore the library, which has been reputed to contain MSS, of St. Jerome of great value, but the key is now kept by the Patriarch at Jerusalem, in consequence of the abstraction of certain volumes by a visitor.
+We had been anxious to explore the library, which has been reputed to contain MSS. of St. Jerome of great value, but the key is now kept by the Patriarch at Jerusalem, in consequence of the abstraction of certain volumes by a visitor.
 The books are shut up in a tower near the gateway, apart from the monastery.
 We mounted the stairs, and looked through a chink in the door.
 There were a few shelves, with old folios and quartos scattered irregularly about, while dusty manuscripts strewed the floor.
 As Russian scholars have had free access to make researches, it is not probable that any literary treasure remains undiscovered.
 But the last thing thought of is that the monks should wish to use their own library-the one resource, as we might have thought, of their isolated life.
 The slumber of death seems to have fallen on everything in the Greek Church; and the nutriment of the monks, intellectual or spiritual, is as dry as the bones in their caves.
 "Can these dry bones live?"